-- 4.2.1.1 Respirators tested under this section shall be approved only when they supply respirable air at the pressures and quantities required. - 4.2.1.2 The manufacturer shall specify the range of air pressure at the point of attachment of the air-supply hose to the air-supply system, and the range of hose length for the respirator.
-For example, the manufacturer may specify that the respirator be used with compressed air at pressures ranging from 280-550 kPa (40 to 80 pounds per square inch) with from 6 to 76 m.
-(15 to 250 feet) of air-supply hose. - 4.2.1.3 The specified air pressure at the point of attachment of the hose to the air-supply system shall not exceed 863 kPa (125 pounds per square inch gage). - 4.2.1.4 Where the pressure at any point in the supply system exceeds 863 kPa (125 pounds per square inch gage), the system shall be equipped with a pressure-release mechanism that shall prevent the pressure at the hose connection from exceeding 863 kPa (125 pounds per square inch gage) under any conditions.
+- 4.2.1.1 Respirators tested under this section shall be approved only when they supply respirable air at the pressures and quantities required. - 4.2.1.2 The specified air pressure at the point of attachment of the hose to the air-supply system shall not exceed 863 kPa (125 pounds per square inch gage). - 4.2.1.3 Where the pressure at any point in the supply system exceeds 863 kPa (125 pounds per square inch gage), the system shall be equipped with a pressurerelease mechanism that shall prevent the pressure at the hose connection from exceeding 863 kPa (125 pounds per square inch gage) under any conditions.